DRisdon/homecooked-react/README.md

 ## Structure
 - 5 tables - users, dinners, invites, attendees, recipes
 - A user can be invited by the owner of the event, and then the invited user can accept.
 When a user accepts an invitation, the database entry for that invitation is deleted, after being copied to the attendee table in the db.
+- A user can search for recipes using the edamam API, and save them to a specific event.

 ## Wireframes
 Your meals: